 ⭐ Why is Gzip Compression Important for Website Performance?

 Gzip Compression speeds up website loading times by compressing files, which makes pages load faster — a critical factor in improving user experience and meeting Core Web Vitals.
 Faster sites lead to better search engine rankings and decreased bounce rates.
+In fact, studies show that a one-second delay in page load time can lead to a 7% reduction in conversions.
+Thus, implementing Gzip Compression not only enhances user satisfaction but also plays a significant role in driving business success.

 ⚙️ How Does Gzip Compression Work?